Our Alumni & Community

 Once a year, the alumni of the Political Ecology Master and the Online Degrowth Master meet up in person in Barcelona to connect, discuss and share convivial moments.

-Tom Linaberry - US
+Tim Linaberry - USA

 I found the Online Master’s Program for Degrowth while on a desperate and disparate road, searching for answers to questions I have long-held.
 Discovering Degrowth felt intrinsically like recovering a missing segment to a puzzle that had once seemed unfinishable.